devnewton/rfm/norloge.md

 ## [Bouchot](/bouchot.md) suffix

 Bouchot suffix MUST be used to reference a post on another bouchot instance.

+Bouchot suffix MAY be used to reference a post on same bouchot instance.

 [Bouchot instance alias](/bouchot_alias.md) is written after a [COMMERCIAL AT](http://www.fileformat.info/info/unicode/char/0040/index.htm):